TOPICS IN DEVELOPMENT ECONOMICS - 2022/3

 Module code: ECO3058

 The first half of the course will introduce students to modern theories of development economics, with special emphasis on the impact of credit market imperfections and other types of market failures.
-The second half of the course will focus on empirical evidence and studies on the impact of market failures, institutions, property rights, and civil conflict on long-run growth.
-For the second part of the course is fundamental that students are familiar with econometrics analysis of both cross section and panel data.
+The second half of the course will focus on empirical evidence and studies on the impact of market failures, institutions, property rights, and civil conflict on long- run growth.
+This part of the course will also introduce students to the use of randomized controlled trials in the context of developing economies.
+The module will build upon students' knowledge from their second year.
+Specifically it is grounded in both micro- and macroeconomic theory and relies on their familiarity with econometric analysis of both cross section and panel data.

 JAIMOVICH Esteban (Economics)